 I need service music that is easy to play but sounds like I know what I’m doing.
 I’m a mediocre pianist and I have to practice at least an hour a day to get ready for a service.

-Your music is so nice, it makes me sound as though I am a much better keyboardist that I am.
+Your music is so nice, it makes me sound as though I am a much better keyboardist than I am.
 This is all wonderful stuff.
 I use your music every time I play in church, couldn’t live without them!
 Thank you!

 I’ve played everything from advanced classical music to simple melodies in church, but nothing I play brings the numerous compliments that any Floeter music that I play does.